AbdElrahman-Rafaat-Amer/News/README.md

 - Displays general news for all categories.
 - Display news for specific category user can select from.
 - Enable User to open article URL on the browser.
+- The user can search about news over all the world

 # Tools & Libraries